FAQ: What To Do (and Not Do) After a Car Accident

 For medical and legal reasons, you should get any signs of an injury checked out as soon as you can.
-It’s important to get checked out by a doctor after an accident, because what seem like minor injuries could be symptoms of something more serious.
+It’s important to get checked out by a doctor after an accident because what seems like minor injuries could be symptoms of something more serious.

-Won’t the insurance company offer me all I need?
+Won’t the insurance company offer me all I need in Louisiana?

 As soon as possible.
 It’s important that you find out if you have a case as soon as the accident takes place.
 Talk to a trusted attorney before you talk to the insurance company, so you’ll know what to say and whether or not you have a legal case.